-Depending on your programme, you may study multi-wavelength universe and exoplanets, spacecraft design and operations and data analysis in astronomy and planetary science.
-You also take compulsory modules in atomic physics, quantum mechanics, mathematical techniques for physical sciences and electromagnetism and optics.
+Depending on your programme, you may study multi-wavelength universe and exoplanets, spacecraft design and operations, and data analysis in astronomy and planetary science.
+You also take compulsory modules in atomic physics, quantum mechanics, mathematical techniques for physical sciences and electromagnetism.
+You also undertake a physics group project.